rouroulike/clash/Configuration.md

 > A "fake IP" address is used as a key to look up the corresponding "FQDN" information.

-When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool (a mapping table that manages mappings between the FQDN and "fake IP" address).
+When a DNS request is sent to the DNS server, Clash allocates a free *fake IP address* in the fake IP address pool, a mapping table that manages mappings between the FQDN and "fake IP" address.
+Note that the IP addresses in the fake IP address pool are, and should never be, used in real communications.
+The default CIDR for the pool is a reserved IPv4 address space `198.18.0.1/16`, which can be changed in `dns.fake-ip-range`.

 Clash will then lookup the FQDN and check the GEOIP for the IP address, this is merely for the rules (like GEOIP).
-When a request to the said "fake IP" address is sent to Clash, Clash will establish a connection to the FQDN linked with the "fake IP" through a SOCKS5, Shadowsocks (or other protocols) server.
+When a request to the said "fake IP" address is sent to Clash, Clash establishs a connection to the FQDN linked with the "fake IP" through a SOCKS5, Shadowsocks (or other protocols) server.

 # Proxy Groups
 TODO